uspki/policies/certificate-policy.md

 The security management controls for all CAs and Certificate System Components listed below shall be implemented:

 - Hardware and software shall be scanned for vulnerabilities at least every thirty (30) days
-- Critical vulnerabilities shall be patched within thirty (30) days or less
 - High vulnerabilities shall be patched within sixty (60) days or less
+- Critical vulnerabilities shall be patched within ninety-six (96) hours of the discovery of a critical vulnerability not previously addressed

+If remediation of a critical vulnerability within ninety-six (96) hours is not possible, the CA shall create and implement a plan to mitigate the vulnerability or document the factual basis for a risk determination that the vulnerability does not require remediation.

-- Penetration testing shall be performed at least every 365 days, and after infrastructure of application upgrades or modifications that the CA determines are significant
+For Subordinate CAs, and the Root CA Repository and system support services, penetration testing shall be performed at least every 365 days, and after infrastructure of application upgrades or modifications that the CA determines are significant.

 ## 6.7 Network security controls
 Secure Zones are a physical or logical separation of Certificate Systems while a High Security Zone is a physical area where a private key or cryptographic equipment is stored.
 Each Zone is protected commensurate with its level of assurance.
 A High Security Zone may exist within a Secure Zone that is physically or logically separated from other Secure Zones.